JasperVanEsveld/RegExpressed/README.md

 ## Documentation

-Each function has a small comment explaining what it does, most description are almost directly taken from https://regexr.com/.
+Each function has a small comment explaining what it does, most descriptions are almost directly taken from https://regexr.com/.
 Want to get some more information look at the [MDN page]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions)